Guide

 Each listing starts from an opening anchor and prior-season productivity.
 That keeps prices from whipsawing on tiny samples early in the year.

-As games land in your dataset, performance feeds the model.
-The price is a smoothed signal — it carries season context, not just the last box score.
+As regular-season and playoff games enter each ingestion cycle (~30 min cadence), performance feeds the automated repricing engine.
+The price is a smoothed signal - it carries season context, not just the last box score.

 The number you see is the model’s latest quote for that player.
-It updates with your pipeline’s data, not with real-world order books or news.
+It updates when that player logs another game and otherwise stays flat until the next one.

 Where to click in the app

-On a player page, game score is that night's Hollinger-style summary from the box score.
-Model price can stay elevated after a soft night because the path carries prior games and season structure — use the chart window and season averages to see whether a move is a blip or part of a trend.
+On a player page, game score is that night's Hollinger-style summary when a game was ingested.
+Model price can stay elevated after a soft night because the path carries prior games and season structure - use chart ranges and season averages to separate blips from trends.
+Flat stretches mean no new game data in that interval.

 Practical tips